tyr-lang/tutorials/beginner/ControlFlow/Readme.md

 Another form of case distinction is the ```switch``` statement.
-As of Tyr 0.6, it can be used to take an integer and continue execution based on its value.
+It can be used to take a subtype of ```tyr.lang.reflection.canSwitchOn``` like an integer and continue execution based on its value.
 This statement starts with the ```switch``` keyword and is followed by the expression yielding the value for the case distinction.
 Afterwards, a block follows containing the case handling.
 It can hold any number of cases of the form ```if```, literal integer, ```:```, expression.